 In addition, a person applying for SSI can only have very limited income.
 In 2018, this monthly amount was $750 for an individual and $1,125 for a couple.

-In short, you can be a millionaire and still qualify for SSD benefits if you become disabled.
-However, if you have more than $2000 in assets and you are only eligible to apply for SSI, even if disabled you may be unable to draw SSI benefits.
-It is important to remember, that in order to receive either benefit, you must still prove that you are disabled.
-There is no difference in the burden of proof necessary to establish disability for SSD or SSI
+In short, you can be a millionaire and still qualify for SSDI benefits if you become disabled.
+However, if you have more than $2,000 in assets and you're only eligible to apply for SSI, even if disabled, you may not qualify for benefits.
+It's important to remember that in order to receive either benefit, you must still prove you're disabled.
+There's no difference in the burden of proof necessary to establish disability for SSDI or SSI.

-This article is a very basic explanation of the two types of disability benefits.
-If you have questions regarding Social Security Disability or Supplemental Security Income, please feel free to contact Johnson & Gilbert, P.A. for a free consultation.
+If you have further questions regarding your right to Social Security Disability or Supplemental Security Income benefits, please feel free to contact the experienced social security disability attorneys at Johnson & Gilbert, P.A.
+Call our office today to schedule your free consultation.